kakalasek/Omega_Network_Classifier/README.md

 Training script for decision tree algorithms from Mgr.
 Mykyta Narusevych - *I decided not to publish this script here*
 Scripts from Python for Data Science course from Netacad FEL - *I cant publish those scripts here*
 Build a neural network in Python multi class classification - https://medium.com/luca-chuangs-bapm-notes/build-a-neural-network-in-python-multi-class-classification-e940f74bd899

+# Unsuccessful attempts and dataset difficulties

+There has been an attempt to train a neural network for classification.
+Unfortunately its accuracy was not better or even similar to that of a decision tree algorhitm.
+All the attempts with the neural network shape, optimizer and all other parameters are mentioned in their respective subdirectories inside the *jupyter_scripts/unsuccessful* directory.
+There is also a funny example of evident overfitting.
+Also a script that was not really working, probably because of bad testing and training data handling.

+Both datasets have one big problem.
+Because internet data varies a lot, there is a lot of different network traffic.
+The model classifies only some of that traffic.
+Which means that most of the traffic is labeled as *other* during training.
+This even more of a problem in case of the Cesnet dataset, which is much bigger, because about 80 or more percent of the traffic there is still labeled as *other*.
+The models are thus biased quite a bit towards the *other* class.
+It is very apparent in case of neural networks, which require a lot of different data in order to work efficiently.
+These datasets thus were not suitable for them.